-1.5 Most of the improvements are being proposed within the right-of-way except for stretches where additional private land is required for curve improvement, realignments, bypasses and raising of the embankment.
-Further, the right-of-way has been encroached upon in many places entailing impact to commercial and residential structures as well as small temples and other common facilities.
+1.6 Most of the improvements are being proposed within the right-of-way except for stretches where additional private land is required for curve improvement, realignments, bypasses, raising of the embankment, widening in sections where adequate right-of-way is not available and widening from 2-lane to 4-lane.
+Further, the right-of-way has been encroached upon in many places entailing impact to commercial and residential structures as well as small places of worship and other common facilities.
 The project will involve land acquisition and will impact encroachments and squatting.
-The project will require about 150ha of private land and will cause major impact to about 1500 households.
+The project under implementation involves about 169ha of private land, will cause major impact to about 1566 families and the extent of land requirement and impacts arising out of additional loan is being assessed.